London After Midnight (film)

-Historian Jon C. Mirsalis commented, "Despite all the mythology and excitement over the film, all indications are that it would be a disappointment if uncovered today.
-Both Everson and Bradley admit that the film was inferior to Mark of the Vampire.
-The critics of the time were likewise lukewarm, and even Chaney's performance got less than the usual enthusiastic reviews.
-The eerie sets, and Chaney's stunning vampire make-up, make for intriguing still photographs, but these scenes account for only a small portion of the film, the rest of the footage being devoted to Polly Moran's comic relief, and talkie passages between detective Chaney and Walthall.
-Perhaps it is a film that is viewed with more reverence than it deserves simply because it is no longer available for study."
+The last known copy of the film was destroyed in the 1965 MGM vault fire, making it one of the most sought-after lost silent films.
 In 2002, Turner Classic Movies aired a reconstructed version, produced by Rick Schmidlin, using the original script and numerous film stills to recreate the original plot.

 Plot

 Roger Balfour is found dead in his London home one night.
 Burke, a representative of Scotland Yard, after questioning everyone present, declares the death a suicide despite objection from Balfour's neighbour and close friend, Sir James Hamlin.

-Five years later, the Hamlin residents witness strange lights within the now-forsaken Balfour mansion before realising the new tenants to be two vampiric figures of a man in a beaver-felt top hat with long hair and sharp teeth, and a silent pale woman wearing long robes.
-This prompts the baronet, Sir James, to call Burke in once again who discovers that Hamlin and the others there (Balfour's daughter, Lucille, his butler, Williams, and Hamlin's nephew, Arthur Hibbs) had been the only other persons in the Balfour home when he died.
+Five years later, strange lights are seen within the now-forsaken Balfour mansion.
+The new tenants are two vampiric figures of a man in a beaver-felt top hat with long hair and sharp teeth, and a silent pale woman wearing long robes.
+This prompts the baronet, Sir James, to call Burke in once again.
+Burke discovers that Hamlin and the others there (Balfour's daughter, Lucille; his butler, Williams; and Hamlin's nephew, Arthur Hibbs) had been the only other persons in the Balfour home when he died.
 After noticing the new lease to the Balfour mansion bears the exact same signature as the deceased Roger Balfour's, Burke remains skeptical about the existence of the undead, and, along with Sir James, exhumes Roger Balfour's tomb to find it empty.
-After a series of grisly events; from the maid Miss Smithson's eccentric recollection of encountering the Man in the Beaver Hat manifesting in a bedroom, to the vampire girl flying down like a bat from the ceiling of the Balfour mansion, and witnessing the living corpse of Roger Balfour, Burke reveals to Lucille that he believes her father to have been murdered.
+After a series of grisly events—including the maid Miss Smithson's eccentric recollection of encountering the Man in the Beaver Hat manifesting in a bedroom, the vampire girl flying down like a bat from the ceiling of the Balfour mansion, and witnessing the living corpse of Roger Balfour—Burke reveals to Lucille that he now believes her father to have been murdered.